therealsaho/onecard-assistant/README.md

 1. **"Why is my bill high?"** - Analyze statement and explain charges.
 2. **"Block my card"** - Securely block the card with user confirmation.
 3. **"What’s the forex markup?"** - Provide specific fee information from the knowledge base.

+## Deprecation Notice
+A cleanup was performed on 2025-12-07.
+Obsolete scripts and documentation have been moved to the `deprecated/` directory.
+- `deprecated/`: Contains archived files.
+- `data/`: Contains the active knowledge base and mock database.